ROSNEFT IS A HIGHLY RESPONSIBLE USER OF MINERAL RESOURCES, STRICTLY OBSERVING ALL OF ITS LICENSE COMMITMENTS

-Under Russian law exploration or production of minerals can only be carried after an appropriate license has been obtained.
+Under Russian law, exploration or production of mineral resources can only be carried out after an appropriate license has been obtained.

-As of December 31, 2010 Rosneft, its subsidiaries and affiliates held 565 licenses for geological study, exploration and production of hydrocarbons.
-Most of the Company’s production licenses are valid through 2013–2051.
+As of December 31, 2012 Rosneft, its subsidiaries and equity affiliates held 597 licenses for geological study and (or) exploration and production of hydrocarbons in Russia and on the Russian offshore.
+The Company also held six licenses in foreign countries.

 The expiry dates of the Company’s production licenses vary from 2013 to 2070.
 Rosneft has been working in the last six years to secure further extension of licenses for its major fields (the Russian Law On Sub-soil Resources permits license extension for a period up to full field depletion in accordance with project documentation on the initiative of sub-soil users, provided that no violation of license conditions has been committed).
 Rosneft obtained extensions for 163 licenses in the period from 2007 until 2012, including 47 extensions obtained in 2012.
 A total of 194 applications for amendments and additions to current licenses were prepared in 2012 and submitted to federal and regional agencies with responsibility for sub-soil use, of which 63 were for changes in exploration work schedules, 75 for extension of the period of license validity, 33 for updating of the terms of license agreements, 21 for boundary changes at license areas and 2 for redrafting of licenses.